 Wall Stud Calculator

-Use this free wall stud calculator to estimate layout studs, extra opening studs, plate pieces, waste, and total boards for a simple wall.
+Use this free wall stud calculator to estimate layout studs, opening allowance, plate pieces, waste, total boards, and linear feet for a simple straight wall.

 Boards to buy36 boards